Oracle Health: Products

-The Cerner CCL (Cerner Command Language), is a SQL-like programming language developed by Cerner.
+Oracle Health's primary product is the Cerner Millennium platform, an electronic health record (EHR) system.
+In August 2025, the company expanded their EHR offering to include AI-powered software.

 Controversy

 In 2001, a memo authored by CEO Patterson and sent to about 400 managers was leaked online.
-The memo, written in harsh language, was meant to motivate the managers to get more productivity out of employees and promised layoffs, a hiring freeze, closing of an "Associate Center," and the implementation of a punch-card system if Patterson did not see evidence of changes.
+The memo was meant to motivate the managers to get more productivity out of employees and promised layoffs, a hiring freeze, closing of an "Associate Center," and the implementation of a punch-card system if Patterson did not see evidence of changes.
 Patterson's metric was the fullness of the company's Kansas City office lot at the hours of 8 a.m. and 5 p.m.
-The memo was widely seen as inflammatory and poor management, and Cerner's stock price fell 22% over three days.
+Following the memo's leak, company stock price fell 22% over three days.

 In 2005, Cerner and other companies paid for a report by the RAND Corporation which predicted great efficiencies from electronic health records, including savings of $81 billion a year or more, which RAND now says is overstated.
 This report helped drive growth in the electronic health record and billions of dollars in federal incentives to hospitals and doctors.
 Cerner's revenue tripled from $1 billion in 2005 to a projected $3 billion in 2013.
-The study was criticized by the Congressional Budget Office for overstating potential savings.
+The Congressional Budget Office criticized the study for overstating potential savings.
 A 2013 reassessment of the 2005 report by the RAND Corporation said that the conversion had failed to produce savings and had mixed results in efficiency and patient care.

+Australia

+Cerner Millennium product, including the FirstNet, SurgiNet/SurgiNet Anaesthesia and RadNet platforms, form the Integrated Electronic Medical Record (ieMR) system in the state of Queensland, Australia.
+The implementation of Cerner Millenium drew criticism due to it costing over A$1.45 billion taking more than 10 years to complete, and hospitals experiencing implementation issues.

+In 2018, Queensland Health through its digital health solutions agency, eHealth Queensland, began a restricted tender process to purchase a Patient Administration System (PAS) solution, to replace the aging iSoft PAS first introduced in the early 1990s.
+The procurement process was successful with the Cerner PAS solution being chosen.
+In early 2019, allegations arose surrounding an undeclared relationship and conflict of interest between Richard Ashby, chief information officer of eHealth Queensland, and a Cerner employee.
+The allegations resulted in the resignation of Ashby, the matter being referred to the Queensland Crime and Corruption Commission for investigation, and the collapse of the PAS replacement project.
+The commission subsequently found insufficient evidence to prosecute Ashby for corrupt conduct.

 Canada

 In 2016, the emergency department of Nanaimo Regional General Hospital in Nanaimo, British Columbia began using the system.
-The implementation, which cost $230 million, was met with widespread criticism, with staff calling it a "huge failure" due to an increase in software errors resulting in reduced efficiency of the department.
+The implementation, which cost $230 million, was met with widespread criticism among staff, who called it a "huge failure" due to an increase in software errors resulting in reduced efficiency of the department.
 An investigation by British Columbia's Health Ministry indicated that the project was not correctly planned or implemented and that organizational dysfunction at the facility contributed to the failure.